Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 **Scopes List:**
 `"create_rooms"`: The ability to create chatrooms
-`"delete_self"`: Permission to delete the current user/delete your own account
+`"delete_self"`: Permission to delete the current user/delete your own account `"mofify_self"`: Be able to modify your own account

 **Example Request:**
 ```bash